chnhaoran/chnhaoran.github.io/_posts/2023-2-26-cilium-datapath-deep-dive-basic-connectivity.md

 > Others: default configuration (kube-proxy-replacement: disabled; tunnel: vxlan)

 After deployment, each node has a veth pair `cilium_host`/`cilium_net` and a vxlan device `cilium_vxlan`.
-A veth `lxcXXXX` on node corresponds to `eth0` inside each pod.
-Cilium uses default `cluster-scope IPAM mode` to assigns a  `PodCIDR` for each node, and the pods on that node will get an IP within that CIDR.
+A veth device `lxcXXXX` on node corresponds to `eth0` inside each pod.
+Cilium uses default `cluster-scope IPAM mode` to assign a  `PodCIDR` for each node, and the pods on that node will get an IP within that CIDR.
 The `cilium_host` on each node has an IP that serves as the gateway for all Pods on that node.

 `podCIDR` is recorded in resource CiliumNode.